Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: Introduction

-Together, these two components demonstrate the potential of DEIM not only as a model reduction method but also as a general-purpose framework for interpretable and physically consistent analysis of learned dynamical systems.
+Taken together, these components position DEIM not only as a model reduction method, but also as a bridge between interpretable diagnostics, sparse sensing, and observation placement for the online correction of learned dynamical systems.

+The main contributions of this work are as follows: \begin{itemize} \item We propose a time-windowed DEIM procedure to extract trajectories of representative sampling points from learned NODE dynamics and compare them with trajectories derived from ground-truth dynamics. \item We show that DEIM trajectories provide an interpretable diagnostic signal that correlates with NODE rollout failure modes in extrapolative flow configurations, including vortex-merging and backward-facing step flows. \item We introduce a DEIM-guided nudging-based DA strategy, in which a limited nudging budget is allocated to DEIM-selected and KDE-enriched locations, improving stability and accuracy under sparse observations. \item We perform controlled comparisons against alternative sparse nudging strategies (random, uniform, and Top-RHS selection) and analyze regime-dependent behavior across vortex-merging and backward-facing step flows. \end{itemize}